-The RC plays an important role in the Group's remuneration policies, as well as oversees the talent management and succession planning for senior management staff.
+The RC plays an important role in the Group's remuneration policies, as well as oversees the talent management and succession planning for Senior Management staff.
 Besides providing the Board with an independent review and assessment of Directors' remuneration, it also reviews the remuneration framework and strategy for executive compensation, with the purpose of developing talent and building leadership bench strength to ensure the Group's continued success.

-In accordance with the Code, the RC comprises five NEDs, of whom four including the Chairman are independent.
-Members of RC are independent of Management and also free from any business or other relationships, which may materially interfere with the exercise of independent judgement.
+As at 31 December 2018, the RC comprised five NEDs, of whom four including the chairman are independent.
+This is in accordance with the Code.
+Members of RC are independent of Management and also free from any business or other relationships which may materially interfere with the exercise of independent judgement.

 All decisions by the RC are made by a majority of votes of the RC members who are present and voting.
 Any member of the RC with a conflict of interest in relation to the subject matter under consideration would abstain from voting, approving or making recommendations that would affect the decisions of the RC.
 The CEO is not present at any RC discussions pertaining to his own compensation and the review of his performance.
-He is, however, in attendance when the compensation of senior management staff is discussed.
+He is, however, in attendance when the compensation of Senior Management staff is discussed.